the-gigi/gigi-zone/content/posts/2024/02/in-search-of-the-best-openai-java-client.md

 Alright, we can't use openai-java as is or wait for it to address the issues.
 Here are a few alternatives:

-- Fork openai-java and take of business ourselves
+- Fork openai-java and take care of business ourselves
 - Use the official Python openai library from Java
 - Build our own Java client library from scratch
 - Use another Java library